Will Hay: Early career

-Hay decided to become an actor at the age of 21 after watching W. C. Fields perform a juggling act in Manchester.
-In the early years of the twentieth century Hay experienced some moderate success as a stand-up comedian and an after-dinner speaker.
-Hay's first professional job came when he was offered a contract to perform at a theatre in Belper.
-In 1914 Hay began working with the impresario Fred Karno who had previously helped Stan Laurel and Charlie Chaplin achieve success.
-He worked with Karno for four years.
-He first performed his schoolmaster character in 1910 which he based on a colleague of his sister, who was a teaching mistress.
-The characterisation was initially performed in drag as a schoolmistress, but he transferred the character to a headmaster.
+Will Hay decided to become an actor at the age of 21 after watching W. C. Fields perform a juggling act in Manchester.
+His first professional job came with a contract at a theatre in Belper, and in 1910 he first performed his schoolmaster character, which he based on a colleague of his sister (a teaching mistress).
+Initially played in drag as a schoolmistress, the character was later transferred to a headmaster.
+In the early years of the twentieth century, he experienced some moderate success as a stand-up comedian and an after-dinner speaker, and in 1914 he began working with the impresario Fred Karno—who had previously helped Stan Laurel and Charlie Chaplin achieve success—remaining with him for four years.

-The acts in which Hay performed the schoolmaster sketch became known as "The Fourth Form at St. Michael's".
-Hay toured with the act in the United States, Canada, Australia and South Africa (where he added Afrikaans to his languages).
+The schoolmaster sketch developed into a routine known as "The Fourth Form at St. Michael's", which Hay toured internationally, appearing in the United States, Canada, Australia and South Africa—where he taught himself to count to five in Afrikaans.
 His wife Gladys often played a schoolboy or the character Harbottle in his sketches.
-The Harbottle character was one of the most appreciated in Hay's act, a dim-witted, nearly deaf old man who is still in school because of his backwardness.
+The Harbottle character—a dim-witted, nearly deaf old man who is still in school because of his backwardness—was one of the most appreciated in Hay's act.
 The character was later portrayed in Hay's films by Moore Marriott.
 In a 1976 interview, Val Guest, who was a screenwriter for many of Hay's films, recalled transposing Harbottle from school into other everyday situations.
-He famously performed the schoolmaster routine at the 1925 Royal Command Performance before King George V and Queen Mary.
+Hay famously performed the schoolmaster routine at the 1925 Royal Command Performance before King George V and Queen Mary.